OleksandrMakarov/aws-lambda-weather/README.md

 ## Login to AWS and create secrets for WEATHER_API_KEY, TELEGRAM_TOKEN

-## Rename variables.example.tf to variables.tf and fill out with your data
+## Rename variables.example to variables.tf and fill out with your data

 ## Install requirements